-Sustainable Aquaculture – distance learning (modular course) 2020 entry
+Sustainable Aquaculture – distance learning (modular course) September 2020 or January 2021 entry

 The Sustainable Aquaculture modular courses allow students to study individual modules from a range of part-time, e-learning, postgraduate-level modules which aim to develop students' critical understanding of the development and principles of aquaculture.